israpps/Open-PS2-Loader/README.md

 ## Introduction

 Open PS2 Loader (OPL) is a 100% Open source game and application loader for the PS2 and PS3 units.
-It supports three categories of devices: USB mass storage devices, SMB shares and the PlayStation 2 HDD unit.
+It supports five categories of devices: USB mass storage devices, MX4SIO (SD card connected to memory card port via adapter), iLink (SBP2 compliant storage devices via IEE1394), SMBv1 shares and the PlayStation 2 HDD unit.
 USB devices and SMB shares support USBExtreme and \*.ISO formats while PS2 HDD supports HDLoader format, all devices also support ZSO format (compressed ISO).
 It's now the most compatible homebrew loader.

-OPL developed continuously - anyone can contribute improvements to the project due to its open-source nature.
+OPL is developed continuously - anyone can contribute improvements to the project due to its open-source nature.

 You can visit the Open PS2 Loader forum at: